nikakvo/GKI_Kernel_SukiSU/README.md

 [Droidspaces](https://github.com/ravindu644/Droidspaces-OSS) is a lightweight, LXC-like container runtime for Android — real Linux namespace isolation (PID, IPC, Mount) so a full Linux distro can run with its own genuine init system (systemd, OpenRC), instead of a plain chroot that just shares the host's process tree.
 Enable it with `--droidspaces` (or the `Enable Droidspaces` toggle in either GitHub Actions workflow, or `DROIDSPACES="1"` in `build-kernel.sh`).

-**Currently wired up for `android12-5.10`, `android13-5.15`, and `android14-6.1` only** — the three branches this project builds.
+**Currently wired up for `android12-5.10`, `android13-5.15`, and `android14-6.1`** — though only `android13-5.15` is tested.
 Google's GKI enforces a strict kABI (Kernel Module Interface) checksum on struct layouts, so naively enabling `CONFIG_SYSVIPC`/`CONFIG_IPC_NS`/`CONFIG_POSIX_MQUEUE` without a matching patch causes an **immediate bootloop**.
 This flag applies the upstream kABI-safe patch (moving the relevant fields into Android's reserved padding slots) before turning those options on — three slot-layout variants are vendored and tried in order (strict, no-fuzz matching) since which `ANDROID_KABI_RESERVE` slots are still free isn't identical across every branch/respin; whichever one actually fits this exact source tree is used.
 If none of the three fit, the build continues without Droidspaces rather than risking a silent kABI break (check the [patch status summary](#build-matrix) — a `FAIL` on `Droidspaces` means this happened).

 Applied *after* SUSFS/SukiSU-Ultra in the build sequence deliberately — if there's ever a real conflict over the same kABI reserve slots, it's this optional feature that loses, never the project's core functionality.

-Once built, verify and use it via the [Droidspaces Android app](https://github.com/ravindu644/Droidspaces-OSS) (Settings → Requirements → Check Requirements).
+Once built, verify and use it via the [Droidspaces Android app](https://github.com/ravindu644/Droidspaces-OSS) (Settings -> Requirements -> Check Requirements).

 ---